limpyd/redis-limpyd/doc/fields.rst

 The result will be, as in Redis_, a list of all values, in the same order.

-If no names are provided, all the HashableField_ based fields will be fetched.
+If no names are provided, nothing will be fetched.
+Use hvals_, or better, hgetall_ to get values for all HashableFields

 It's up to you to associate names and values, but you can find an example below::